seahorce-scidac/REMORA/paper/paper.md

 ### Next development steps

 Subsequent releases of REMORA will include parallel I/O with PnetCDF and point sources and sinks to simulate, e.g. rivers.
-We will also implement full adaptive mesh refinement.
+We will also implement full AMR.
 Currently, AMR is tested in REMORA for simple problems such as scalar advection over flat bathymetry.
 This functionality for more complex problems is a work in progress.

 # Acknowledgements